mbrown412/tableau-wdc-tutorial-part-1/README.md

-# tableau-wdc-tutorial-part-1
+# Tableau WEb Data Connector Tutorial Part 1.
-learning how to setup and use the Tableau Web Data Connector
+Learning how to setup and use the Tableau Web Data Connector This is my first Web Data Connector

+does this still work?